KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.UpdateException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.UpdateException)

-### System.Data.VersionNotFoundException
+#### System.Data.VersionNotFoundException

 Represents the exception that is thrown when you try to return a version of a System.Data.DataRow that has been deleted.

-    throw [System.Data.VersionNotFoundException]::New("Represents you try to return a version of a System.Data.DataRow that has been deleted.")
+    throw [System.Data.VersionNotFoundException]::New("you try to return a version of a System.Data.DataRow that has been deleted.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.VersionNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.VersionNotFoundException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Data.VersionNotFoundException)

 ## System.DirectoryServices
-### System.DirectoryServices.DirectoryServicesCOMException
+#### System.DirectoryServices.DirectoryServicesCOMException

 Contains extended error information about an error that occurred when the System.DirectoryServices.DirectoryEntry.Invoke(System.String,System.Object[]) method is called.